People

 Zola Hinds

 Zola completed her Master’s degree in Advanced Data Science at Bangor University in 2022.
-She is currently undertaking a PhD in Smooth Particle Hydrodynamics for fuel performance modelling.
-Her project is funded by the National Nuclear Laboratory and OPERA.
+She is currently undertaking a PhD in Nuclear Engineering with a focus on using Smooth Particle Hydrodynamics for fuel performance modelling.
+Her project is funded by the National Nuclear Laboratory and OPERA HPC.

 India Marshall